Global Cold Compression Therapy Market 2026 – 2035

 U.S. Market Trends

-The US market is also showing a healthy growth due to the growing outpatient surgical volume in which 78% of orthopedic surgeries are done in outpatient surgery centers and offices and need home recovery support, a rising consumer health awareness whereby non-pharmacological pain management options are used over pharmacological ones and increased direct to consumer channels through the use of e-commerce and manufacturer websites.
-Opioid crisis establishes a sense of urgency to find alternative methods of pain management such as cold compression therapy that is associated with a 40-60% reduction in post-operative opioid intake, which reinforces the clinical and regulatory focus on multimodal analgesia.
-US orthopedic market research shows that the cold compression device sales will increase 8-10% annually between 2020-2024 and increase faster as better technology and awareness of consumers expands the size of the market that can be addressed.
+The US market is also showing healthy growth due to the growing outpatient surgical volume in which 78% of orthopedic surgeries are done in outpatient surgery centers and offices and need home recovery support, a rising consumer health awareness whereby non-pharmacological pain management options are used over pharmacological ones and increased direct to consumer channels through the use of e-commerce and manufacturer websites.
+Opioid crisis establishes a sense of urgency to find alternative methods of pain management such as cold compression therapy that is associated with a 40-60% reduction in postoperative opioid intake, which reinforces the clinical and regulatory focus on multimodal analgesia.
+US orthopedic market research shows that the cold compression device sales will increase 8-10% annually between 2020-2024 and increase faster as better technology and consumer awareness expand the size of the market that can be addressed.

 Why is Asia Pacific Growing at the Fastest Rate?